0x45dd/0x45DDA458.github.io/_posts/2021-01-23-mathematical-proof-of-rsa-cryptosystem.md

 ```js
 m^e = 117^3 == 145mod(187)
 ```
 The result is 145.
-Hex equivalent of 145 is "e".
-Thus, the letter "u" was encrypted with RSA and transmitted to the other party as "e".
+Hex equivalent of 145 is "meta char in ascii table".
+Thus, the letter "u" was encrypted with RSA and transmitted to the other party as "meta char".

 ## [](#header-3)Decryption